-- 2.1.
-Welcome by Tournament Director. - 2.2.
-Roll Call to record provincial team leaders. - 2.3.1.
-A short explanation of the draw format that will be used.
-A modified double elimination system is used for National level events in Canada. - 2.3.2.
-Non-seeded athletes are drawn at random into the draw sheet, either by a randomized computer program, or manually, using numbered ping pong balls. - 2.4.
-Review of Athlete Registration and the Draw: - 2.4.1 The list of entries and seeding for each weight class will be reviewed by attending team representatives prior to the draw of that weight class. - 2.4.2.
+- system is used for National level events in Canada. - 2.3.2.Non-seeded athletes are drawn at random into the draw sheet, either by a randomized computer program, or manually, using numbered ping pong balls. - 2.4.
+Review of Athlete Registration and the draw: - 2.4.1.
+The list of entries and seeding for each weight class will be reviewed by attending team representatives prior to the draw of that weight class. - 2.4.2.
 Team leaders are requested to verify spelling of names, weight class, rank, etc. - 2.4.3.
 Last chance for Team representatives to submit substitutions and withdrawals. - 2.4.4.
 The Result Co-ordinator / Sport Director will record changes. - 2.4.5.
 The draw is conducted and accepted. - 2.4.6.
 The draw is posted and distributed as soon as possible. - 2.5.
-When a computer is not used to randomize the starting positions of the athletes a random draw is conducted as follows:
+When a computer is not used to randomize the starting positions of the athletes a random draw is conducted as follows: - 2.5.1.

-- 2.5.1.
 Tokens starting from number 1 up to the number of athletes in the weight class are prepared. - 2.5.2.
-The tokens for the seeded athletes are removed - 2.5.3.
+The tokens for the seeded athletes are removed. - 2.5.3.
 The remaining tokens are placed in a bag to be drawn by the athletes as they weigh-in. - 2.5.4.
-Athletes are placed on the draw sheet according to the number drawn - 2.5.5.
-In smaller regional and club events a placing of competitors may replace a draw and it should be performed by a designated, experienced official who is not in a conflict of interest. - 3.
-During the draw/athletes placing every effort will be made to ensure athletes from the same province/region/club depending on the level of the event, do not fight in the first round(s). - 4.
+Athletes are placed on the draw sheet according to the number drawn. - 2.5.5.
+In smaller regional and club events, a placing of competitors may replace a draw and it should be performed by a designated, experienced official who is not in a conflict of interest. - 3.
+During the draw/athletes placing, every effort will be made to ensure athletes from the same province/region/club (depending on the level of the event) do not fight in the first round(s). - 4.
 During the tournament, a frequent update of draws should be made available to spectators, wherever possible. - 5.
-National level events will allow presence of a maximum three coaches per Provincial Association.
-If the Provincial team is larger than 60 entered athletes, that Provincial Association will have the right to be represented by additional coaches as per the following quota: 1 coach for each next additional 20 entries. - 6.
-The Draw will be conducted according to standards described in this policy or in published tournament flyers.
+National level events will allow presence of a maximum three coaches per provincial association.
+If the provincial team is larger than 60 entered athletes, that provincial association will have the right to be represented by additional coaches as per the following quota: 1 coach for each next additional 20 entries. - 6.
+The draw will be conducted according to standards described in this policy or in published tournament flyers.
 The draw is not a forum to discuss or challenge this policy.
-Coaches or Provincial Representatives who will interfere and disrupt the draw procedures will be removed from the draw and their accreditations will be removed.
+Coaches or provincial representatives who will interfere and disrupt the draw procedures will be removed from the draw and see their accreditations removed.